tetrateio/training/modules/install/app/README.md

 user-v1-86d76998b8-hwh7b                   2/2     Running       0          1m
 ```

-Istio has automatically injected the sidecar proxy into the pod.
+Istio has now automatically injected the sidecar proxy into the pod.
 You can see this here:

 ```shell
 kubectl get pods -l app=user -o yaml | grep "image:" -A1